Dog groomer's artistic touch helps get dogs adopted

 In addition to donating his time, Feitosa also pays for adoption and any other fees for dogs that have gotten his special treatment.
 He wants to remove any barriers that would keep someone from adopting one of these furry friends.
 He said it’s all worth it when he finds out the dogs have been adopted.

-So far, Feitosa’s batting average is - almost - a thousand.
-We shot this story in early August and unfortunately, Nyla has yet to be adopted.
+So far, Feitosa’s batting average is — almost — a thousand.
+Nyla's transformation happened in early August, and unfortunately, she has yet to be adopted.
 But all the others are now in loving homes.